kpwhri/bratdb/README.md

 * `--outpath`: specify output file to write to
 * `--run-hours`: specify maximum amount of time you want the application to run
 * `--logdir`: directory to place logging files
+* `--exclude-captured`: exclude captured text (ergo, include only metadata and no PII in output file)

 Reading from the file system:
 * `--directory`: specify topmost directory of files